Taking into account user requirements, expectations and social experiences, HOPES will integrate a range of ICT-based solutions for:

 - managing existing e-information by exhaustive search of existing information (Web and databases crawling) and intelligent structuring (i.e. TextMining) in the HOPES repository;

-Cooperation technology will ensure user-friendly interactivity, personalisation, practical accessibility and usability of the HOPES platform, ICT solutions and content.
+Cooperation technology will ensure user-friendly interactivity, personnalisation, practical accessibility and usability of the HOPES platform, ICT solutions and content.

 The HOPES project aims at developing an intelligent multimedia platform providing innovative social e-services for European elderly persons and their social entourage (as carers / supporters and ICT tutors when needed).
-Through this platform, HOPES will create the first European network dedicated to social interactions of the elderly and selfanimated by its adherents.
-The ultimate goal of the project is to enhance the socialisation, the quality of life and the autonomy of the elderly persons by preventing isolation and loneliness, and generating positive social experiences and behaviour.
+Through this platform, HOPES will create the first European network dedicated to social interactions of the elderly and self-animated by its adherents.
+The ultimate goal of the project is to enhance socialisation, quality of life and autonomy of elderly persons by preventing isolation and loneliness, and generating positive social experiences and behaviour.

 Specifically, HOPES aims to address the needs of the elderly population with adapted ICT, by:

 - Creating a European network of virtual greying e-community(ies) in a multicultural and multilingual social environment, following European guidelines concerning quality,reliability and privacy;

 - Preventing social exclusion by encouraging and/or re-creating special interactions,social engagement and self-esteem, as well as sharing of knowledge with other seniors (“communitying”);

 - Carrying out a large analysis of user expectations, barriers, requirements and meaningful solutions that have the potential to change aging persons’ behaviour regarding ICT;